andre4ik3/semver-redirector/README.md

 ## Running

-The project is a simple script made with [Deno][2].
+The project is a simple script made with [Deno].
 You can run it like this:

 ```
 deno run --allow-net main.ts